-Superblocks Lab starts with an empty workspace, meaning there are no projects loaded in the initial workspace.
-Apart from accessing external resources, presented in the Learning And Resources section located on the left side menu, the only available action when first starting out is to create a new project.
+Ethereum Studio starts with an empty workspace, meaning there are no projects loaded in the initial workspace.
+It is recommended to start out from an existing template.
+Apart from accessing external resources, presented in the Explorer window located on the left side menu, the only available action when first starting out is to create a new project.

-In order to create a new project, follow the Welcome screen and click the Create a new project link or the Create New Project button.
+In order to create a new project, click the New project button (top-right corner).

-The Select Template window follows the initial project settings.
+The Select Template window defines the initial project settings.
 The templates serve as a base to bootstrap creations.
 They are as follows:

 - Hello World - a simple example containing a working smart contract that stores a greetings message